Powerlearnproject/se-day1-assignment-Ndisyamwende/README.md

 Clarity:
 By clearly stating the topic and context, the improved prompt reduces ambiguity, making it easier for the AI to understand what information is required.

-Conciseness:
-The improved prompt is direct and to the point, which helps the AI provide a more relevant and useful answer without unnecessary information.